DXsmiley/fireform/cookbook.md

 ## Debugging system

 In-game controls:
+- Hover over an object to inspect it.

-Left click to pick up an object, click again to drop it.
+- Left click and drag to move an object.
+- Right click and drag to resize an object.
+This will only change the bounding box.

-Right click to select an object to resize, right click again to stop resizing it.
+- Middle click an object to *watch* it.
+This allows you to continually inspect an object without having to hover your mouse over it.
+- Press `tab` to toggle debugging graphics.
+- Press `ctrl + tab` freeze the game.

+While the game is *frozen*:
+- Use the arrow keys to pan around the world.
+- Press `+` to zoom in.
+- Press `-` to zoom out.
-Press tab to toggle the debug display.
+- Press `C` to reset the camera.

-Press enter to enter and execute python code.

 ## Message reference